JagandeepBrar/lunasea/docs/modules/sonarr.md

 If using the default installation, Sonarr runs on port **8989**.
 In most cases, this port is not changed and does not need to be changed.

-The simplest way to check is to go to Sonarr's web GUI, go to Settings -&gt; General and note the value entered into "Port Number".
+The simplest way to check is to go to Sonarr's web GUI, go to Settings -> General and note the value entered into "Port Number".

 ### Ensure Sonarr is Accessible Across Your Network

 To ensure that Sonarr is accessible across your local network, check the following:

-* In Sonarr's web GUI, go to Settings -&gt; General and enable advanced settings.
+* In Sonarr's web GUI, go to Settings -> General and enable advanced settings.
 Ensure that the "Bind Address" is set to `*`, as this makes Sonarr bind to all network interfaces on the host machine.
 * Check any enabled firewalls to confirm that the port running Sonarr is not being blocked.
-* **\(Windows\)**: Ensure that Sonarr has been run as administrator at least once.
+* **(Windows)**: Ensure that Sonarr has been run as administrator at least once.

 ### Check If You Are Using a URL Base

-In Sonarr's web GUI, go to Settings -&gt; General and check the value of "URL Base".
+In Sonarr's web GUI, go to Settings -> General and check the value of "URL Base".
 If you have nothing set, you can move on.
 If you do have a value set, please remember the set value as it will be necessary when setting the host within LunaSea.

 ## Connecting in LunaSea